voshawn/shawnvo/README.md

 ### Known Bugs
 These are things I am currently working on.
 If you notice any of these things, let me know.
 - I'm quite prone to analysis paralysis.
-- I tend to shut down ideas if I think it's not possible, rather than finding ways to make it possible.
+- I sometimes shut down ideas if I think it's not possible, rather than finding ways to make it possible.
 - I get irritable when I'm hungry.
 If you have really bad news, tell me after lunch.